+NEW SECTION.
 Section 202.
 Deposit with state treasurer.
 Assets of a dissolved corporation that should be transferred to a creditor, claimant, or shareholder of the corporation who cannot be found or who is not competent to receive them must be reduced to cash and deposited with the state treasurer or other appropriate state official for safekeeping.
 When the creditor, claimant, or shareholder furnishes satisfactory proof of entitlement to the amount deposited, the state treasurer or other appropriate state official shall pay the person or the person's representative that amount.

+- NEW SECTION.
 Section 203.
 Foreign corporations -- governing law.
-(1) The law of the jurisdiction of formation of a foreign corporation governs:

-- (a) the internal affairs of the foreign corporation; and - (b) the interest holder liability of its shareholders. - (2) A foreign corporation is not precluded from registering to do business in this state because of any difference between the law of the foreign corporation's jurisdiction of formation and the law of this state. - (3) Registration of a foreign corporation to do business in this state does not permit the foreign corporation to engage in any business or affairs or exercise any power that a domestic corporation may not engage in or exercise in this state.
+(1) The law of the jurisdiction of formation of a foreign corporation governs: - (a) the internal affairs of the foreign corporation; and - (b) the interest holder liability of its shareholders. - (2) A foreign corporation is not precluded from registering to do business in this state because of any difference between the law of the foreign corporation's jurisdiction of formation and the law of this state. - (3) Registration of a foreign corporation to do business in this state does not permit the foreign corporation to engage in any business or affairs or exercise any power that a domestic corporation may not engage in or exercise in this state.

+- NEW SECTION.
 Section 204.
 Registration to do business in this state.
-(1) A foreign corporation may not do business in this state until it registers with the secretary of state under [sections 203 through 214].

-- (2) A foreign corporation doing business in this state may not maintain a proceeding in any court of this state until it is registered to do business in this state. - (3) Except as provided in subsection (4), the failure of a foreign corporation to register to do business in this state does not impair the validity of a contract or act of the foreign corporation or preclude it from defending a proceeding in this state. - (4) A contract between the state of Montana, an agency of the state, or a political subdivision of the state and a foreign corporation that has failed to register to do business as required under [section 207(4)] is voidable by the state, the contracting state agency, or the contracting political subdivision. - (5) A limitation on the liability of a shareholder or director of a foreign corporation is not waived solely because the foreign corporation does business in this state without registering. - (6) [Section 203(1)] applies even if a foreign corporation fails to register under [sections 203 through
+(1) A foreign corporation may not do business in this state until it registers with the secretary of state under [sections 203 through 214]. - (2) A foreign corporation doing business in this state may not maintain a proceeding in any court of this state until it is registered to do business in this state. - (3) The failure of a foreign corporation to register to do business in this state does not impair the validity of a contract or act of the foreign corporation or preclude it from defending a proceeding in this state. - (4) A limitation on the liability of a shareholder or director of a foreign corporation is not waived solely because the foreign corporation does business in this state without registering. - (5) [Section 203(1)] applies even if a foreign corporation fails to register under [sections 203 through 214].

+- NEW SECTION.
 Section 205.
 Foreign registration statement.
 To register to do business in this state, a foreign corporation shall deliver a foreign registration statement to the secretary of state for filing.
-The registration statement must be signed by the foreign corporation and state:
+The registration statement must be signed by the foreign corporation and state: - (1) the corporate name of the foreign corporation and, if the name does not comply with [section 39], an alternate name as required by [section 208];

-- (1) the corporate name of the foreign corporation and, if the name does not comply with [section 39], an alternate name as required by [section 208]; - (2) the foreign corporation's jurisdiction of formation; - (3) the street and mailing addresses of the foreign corporation's principal office and, if the law of the foreign corporation's jurisdiction of formation requires the foreign corporation to maintain an office in that jurisdiction, the street and mailing addresses of that office; - (4) the street and mailing addresses of the foreign corporation's registered office in this state and the name of its registered agent at that office; - (5) the names and business addresses of its directors and principal officers; - (6) a brief description of the nature of its business to be conducted in this state; and - (7) a statement that the foreign corporation has complied with the organizational laws in the jurisdiction in which it is organized and that the foreign corporation exists in that jurisdiction.
+- 1 (2) the foreign corporation's jurisdiction of formation; - 2 (3) the street and mailing addresses of the foreign corporation's principal office and, if the law of the 3 foreign corporation's jurisdiction of formation requires the foreign corporation to maintain an office in that 4 jurisdiction, the street and mailing addresses of that office; - (4) the street and mailing addresses of the foreign corporation's registered office in this state and the name of its registered agent at that office; - (5) the names and business addresses of its directors and principal officers; - (6) a brief description of the nature of its business to be conducted in this state; and - (7) a statement that the foreign corporation has complied with the organizational laws in the jurisdiction in which it is organized and that the foreign corporation exists in that jurisdiction.